-We have carefully selected a number of trusted lenders to be on our panel.
-We will search our panel to provide you with the very best offer you are eligible for.
+We have carefully selected a number of trusted lenders to be on a panel.
+You can search the panel to find the very best offer you are eligible for.
 Find out more about each of our lenders here.

-If you have any questions on our lenders, please call our Customer Service Team on 0333 555 0560 and a colleague will be happy to help.
+If you have any questions on the lenders, please call our Customer Service Team on 0333 555 0560 and a colleague will be happy to help.